yugr/rust-slides/talk.md

 # Conclusions

-Ideally need some ballpark numbers here for different classes of programs
+- Ideally need some ballpark numbers here for different classes of programs
+- Also split problems to ones that
+  * may eventually be fixed by compiler, at least in theory
+    + short-term (e.g. loop unswitching in iterators or redundant `memcpy`)
+    + long-term (e.g. de-templatizing)
+  * should be worked around by developers (e.g. bounds checks)
+  * can not be efficiently fixed (e.g. fast math)